evmcnb/quartz/content/Full/Diabetic ketoacidosis.md

 The combination of both acidosis and hyperglycaemia can be deadly

 Typically in [[Full/Diabetes Mellitus#Type 1|Type 1 DM]] very rarely in type 2

+> [!warning] Euglycaemic acidosis
+> The same as diabetic ketoacidosis but without a raised glucose.
+Classically caused by SGLT2 inhibitors.

 ## Causes/Factors